BIGdeadLock/Graph-Crawler/README.md

 ### Graph structure
 The graph structure is an undirected graph.
 Each node is a url or an email address.
 Each edge is a link between two nodes.
 Each node has two attributes: `domain` and `type`.
 The `domain` attribute is the domain of the url or the email address.
 The `type` attribute is either `url` or `email`.
-Each edge has a weight of 1 if one of the nodes is an email address and 0 otherwise.
+Each edge has a weight not equal to 0 if one of the nodes is an email address and
+0 otherwise.

 ![image](https://user-images.githubusercontent.com/64005996/226116477-8a410f4d-6593-44f1-ad0c-99433243889e.png)